 There are plenty of high-quality, modern apartments in the popular residential areas, but the luxurious lifestyle comes with a price tag and spaces are typically much smaller.
 Those on a budget wanting to enjoy modern living should consider adding a few extra stops to their commute and looking at some of the newer residential areas that are developing outside the Hong Kong city centre.

 Due to the short-term nature of most expat assignments in Hong Kong, most new arrivals opt to rent rather than buy property.

-For those who are not lucky enough to have their employer assist them in their search for a property in Hong Kong, the best option is to enlist the services of a reputable estate agent.
-These professionals have an intimate knowledge of the region’s property market and can help expats find something that meets all their requirements in terms of size, quality, price and location.
+For those who are not lucky enough to have their employer assist them in their search for a property in Hong Kong, the best option is to enlist the services of a reputable real-estate agent.
+These professionals have a comprehensive knowledge of the region’s property market and can help expats find something that meets their requirements in terms of size, quality, price and location.